bugsbugsbux/notes-on-nix/notes-on-nix.md

 in ((lib.makeExtensible fixpointfn).extend overlay1).extend overlay2
 ```

+In summary: **Overlays** are functions describing changes to a value,
+which is available in specific states within the function because these
+states are passed as arguments to it.
+A classic overlay function takes
+the final state of the value as first argument (usually called `final`
+or, in older code, `self`) and the old state as second argument (usually
+called `prev`, or, in older code, `super`).
+Sometimes overlay-like
+functions take the old state as only argument; this is not called
+"overlay" but conceptionally is the same.

+In nix overlays are mainly used to modify the nixpkgs package
-Nixpkgs can be modified with overlays.
-When doing so, everything which
+collection.
+When doing so, everything which is not a derivation, for
-is not a derivation, for example the script `callPackage`, should
+example the script `callPackage`, should definitely be accessed through
-definitely be accessed through `prev` and not `final`!
+`prev` and not `final` because this avoids recomputing the fixpoint!

-Overlays are applied as follows:
+Overlays are applied to nixpkgs as follows:
 1. During the evaluation of the NixOS configuration (and only for the
    system packages), the overlays from `nixpkgs.overlays = [/*...*/];`
    are applied.